acidb/mobiscroll-docs/docs/vue/eventcalendar/scheduler.md

 ### Slots
 </div>
-The display of Scheduler can be customized with different slots functions.
+The display of Scheduler can be customized with different slot functions.

 <Slots />